lfpmeloni/machine-learning-2024/week-1/class_notes.md

 Scatter plots off the diagonal display the relationships between pairs of variables.
 If the points in a scatter plot show an upward or downward trend, it indicates a positive or negative correlation, respectively.
 Plots with no discernible pattern suggest little to no correlation.

-#### Justify the selection of columns underlying the scatter matrix.
+#### Justify the selection of columns underlying the scatter matrix

 The columns selected for the scatter matrix are chosen based on their potential impact on the target variable (`median_house_value`).
 Features that are likely to influence house prices, such as `median_income`, `total_rooms`, and `housing_median_age`, are included to visualize their relationships with the target and among themselves.
 They were shosing for having the greatest correlation.